lRomul/ball-action-spotting/README.md

 ### Progress

-You can see detailed progress of the solution development during the challenge in [spreadsheets](https://docs.google.com/spreadsheets/d/1mGnTdrVnhoQ8PJKNN539ZzhZxSowc4GpN9NdyDJlqYo/edit?usp=sharing).
+You can see detailed progress of the solution development during the challenge in [spreadsheets](https://docs.google.com/spreadsheets/d/1mGnTdrVnhoQ8PJKNN539ZzhZxSowc4GpN9NdyDJlqYo/edit?usp=sharing) (the document consists of multiple sheets).

 My solution is very inspired by the top solutions of the DFL - Bundesliga Data Shootout competition:
 * Team Hydrogen ([link](https://www.kaggle.com/competitions/dfl-bundesliga-data-shootout/discussion/359932))